VAME step-by-step

 At this point, we will prepare the data for training the VAME model, run the training and evaluate the model.

-THe model evaluation produces two plots, one showing the loss of the model during training and the other showing the reconstruction and future prediction of input sequence.
+The model evaluation produces two plots, one showing the loss of the model during training and the other showing the reconstruction and future prediction of input sequence.

-4. Segment behavior
+Step 4: Segment behavior

-Behavioral segmentation in VAME is done in two steps: pose segmentation into motifs and community detection.
+Behavioral segmentation in VAME is done in two steps:

 This will perfomr the segmentation using two different algorithms: HMM and K-means.
 The results will be saved in the project folder.